couchbase/query/tutorial/content/slide-48.md

 Sonia now wants to find out which of the orders in the month of April exceeded the unit price of $500.
 The query on right uses subquery clause to get the desired results

+Note: The query examines a lot of document so it might take some time to finish

 <pre id="example">
     SELECT purchases.purchaseId, l.product
         FROM purchases UNNEST purchases.lineItems l